jacobtomlinson/website/README.md

 # jacobtomlinson.dev [![Netlify](https://img.shields.io/netlify/523dc931-d960-4932-a028-593bf87be0f0)](https://app.netlify.com/sites/jacobtomlinson/overview)

-The code which powers jacobtomlinson.dev
+The code which powers jacobtomlinson.dev (Amazing one!!)

 ## Theme
 This blog is using my own [Carte Noire theme][1].